PranavDarshan/PDF-Segmentation/README.md

-# 📄 Answer Script Parser
+# 📄 Answer Script Parser and Segmentation

 > Computer vision-based parser for handwritten examination answer scripts with automatic question detection and segmentation using connected component analysis.